 The Architect is a classic pub restaurant within Chester's city walls overlooking the racecourse at Roodee.

-Car parking - Apologies, but parking spaces at the Architect are extremely limited and fill up very quickly.
-However, there is plenty of parking close to the pub, see a map of them here: Car parks near the Architect..
+As a city centre pub, our parking is sadly limited and quickly fills up, so apologies.
+However, there is plenty of parking close to the pub, see a map of them here: Car parks near the Architect...

 Our passion lies in finding quality fresh ingredients and preparing, cooking and presenting them in a modern but unpretentious way.
 Our menus have a spine of classic British dishes complemented by more exotic influences from other parts of the world.
 We upload them to our web site each day before 12 noon so that you may peruse them at your leisure.

 Thanks to our customers recommending us, you'll find us in the:

 - Good Pub Guide2014, 2015, 2016, 2017, 2018, 2019

 AllTrails have kindly created a circular walk from the pub to help you work up that thirst/appetite.
 You can view the walk details via any of the routes below. (varying levels of tech savyness required -Ed)

 The Architect and River Dee (Chester) an AllTrails walk